 ✏ People: 4

 ✏ Gallons Used Per Day: 80 x 4 = 320

 ✏ Total Grains Used Each Day: 320 x 10 = 3,200

 ✏ Water Softener Capacity: 3,200 x 10 = 32,000

-So with this example, you would need a 48,000 grain water softener.
+So with this example, you would need a 32,000 grain water softener.
 Most homes use a 33,000 grain water softener, but for larger homes with more occupants, more conditioning is required.
-By choosing a water softener that can handle the amount of grains used per day in your home or office, you will save time, money, and water.
-Contact a local water softener contractor for professional advice about water softener sales, installation, and maintenance.
+Remember, by choosing a water softener that can handle the amount of grains used per day in your home or office, you will save time, money, and water.